 Couscous: The Perfect Quick Base!

-Small-grain couscous, also called Moroccan couscous, has a fine texture and a size that’s ideal for steaming; it cooks both evenly and quickly.
-This is the particular type of couscous that we use in this recipe!
+Small-grain couscous, also called Moroccan couscous, has a fine texture and cooks quickly and evenly.
+This is the type we use in this recipe!

 Couscous is the perfect base for our Middle Eastern Ground Beef Bowls.
-Just beneath the couscous layer, I love to include a spread of full-fat Greek yogurt.
-Not only does this aid in keeping the couscous well-settled, but it also introduces a delightful contrast of texture and flavor to the bowls.
+Under the couscous, I like to spread full-fat Greek yogurt.
+This helps keep the couscous settled and adds a nice contrast of texture and flavor to the bowls.

 Process shots: Finish browning, add water, and simmer; steam couscous; make mint yogurt sauce